Wonder Boy in Monster World: Plot

 In the Genesis and Master System versions, Monster World is described as a once peaceful land.
 One day, peace was shattered by an invading army of monsters, with seemingly no source for their appearance.
 The Fairy Queen Eleanora headed to the town of Purapril to seek aid from the Princess after her town of Alsedo was attacked, only to discover that the Princess went missing and many other towns across Monster World have been attacked as well.
 Eleanora offers up a prayer to the gods that someone, perhaps even a hero, would step forward.
 Her prayers reach a young man named Shion, who vows to defeat the invading monsters and make Monster World peaceful again.

-In the Turbografx-16 release, The Dynastic Hero, Monster World is instead named as the land of Tarron, a woodland that was once known as "the peaceful paradise".
+In the TurboGrafx-16 release, The Dynastic Hero, Monster World is instead named as the land of Tarron, a woodland that was once known as "the peaceful paradise".
 One day, the evil Drillkor Empire of reptilian monsters attacked Tarron using their advanced technology and space station.
-Rippen the Beast, Emperor of the Drillko, attacks Tarron Castle and imprisons the Princess in her own castle dungeon.
+Rippen the Beast, Emperor of the Drillkor, attacks Tarron Castle and imprisons the Princess in her own castle dungeon.
 The princess prays to the gods of Tarron for the aid of a hero.
 The call to adventure is answered by a young warrior named Dyna, setting out to the fairy village Lindor for information from Queen Nora.

 Characters

 During his travels, Shion will often be joined by a small companion who follows him around.
 Each companion is bound to the region they belong to, and will return to their respective homes when Shion leaves that region.
 All travel companions will also temporarily stay out of action during boss fights.
+The Master System version omits all of these companions.